-What costs are covered by NHS continuing healthcare funding?
+What costs are covered by NHS CHC funding?

-The package of care is available to people who have significant ongoing healthcare needs, known as primary health needs and it covers all your care costs such as aiding with washing and dressing, medication provision, continence care, therapies and other complex health needs that would otherwise we carried out by a social worker of social care professional
+The package of care is available to people who have significant long term healthcare needs, known as primary health needs and it covers all your care costs such as aiding with washing and dressing, medication provision, continence care, therapies and other complex health needs that would otherwise we carried out by a social worker of social care professional

 What does continuing health care cover: an overview

 The NHS will pay for healthcare, i.e. services from a nurse or therapist, and personal care, for example help with washing, dressing and laundry

 In addition to healthcare and personal care, the NHS will pay for your care home fees, including board and accommodation

 Not only does the framework for NHS Continuing Healthcare pay 100% of the fees associated with an assessed and established primary healthcare need, but there is also no financial limit of any kind and the National Framework explicitly prohibits patients paying ‘top-up’ fees.

 Continuing Healthcare Funding is not means tested; meaning that it doesn’t matter what your income is or what savings you have, if you meet the criteria, you are entitled to free NHS CHC funding.

 You should not be asked any questions about your financial situation and social services should not complete any financial assessments until the NHS Continuing Healthcare Funding Assessment has been completed.
 If an individual’s needs are primary health needs or long term, they are entitled to NHS Continuing Healthcare Funding to meet the cost of their care in full, whatever their financial situation.